PedroAntunes178/master-thesis/README.md

 ### TeX Live
 Download the latest version of TeX Live from [here](https://www.tug.org/texlive/).
-Or if you use a Debian-based distro, you can do `sudo apt install tex-live-full`, which is more accessible and less prone to errors.
+Or if you use a Debian-based distro, you can do `sudo apt install texlive-full`, which is more accessible and less prone to errors.
 The software takes up a little bit of space in the disk.
 Make sure you have 10 GB available.

 ### Text Editor